pvtl-pre/tap-made-simple/README.md

 ## Goals and Audience

 This repo is for Tanzu field team members to see how various components of TAP come together to build a modern application platform.
-We will highlight the developer experience improvements with an eye towards operator control of the software supply chain.
+The developer experience improvements will be highlighted with an eye towards operator control of the software supply chain.
 This could be delivered as a presentation and demo or it could be extended to include having the audience actually deploy the full solution on their own Azure subscription.

 ## Deployed Azure Resources